notanoxymoron/Iceberg-Ship-Classification/README.md

 ![alt text](https://storage.googleapis.com/kaggle-media/competitions/statoil/M8OP2F2.png "ship")

-The project used multiple iterations of the CCN Model for training on the dataset.
+The project used [multiple iterations](https://github.com/dbrownambi/iceberg-ship-classification/tree/master/Models) of the basline CCN Model for training on the dataset.
 Based on the final accuracy result, it can be concluded that the **CNN-4 model** gave the best performance as shown in the table below:

 ![alt text](https://github.com/dbrownambi/iceberg-ship-classification/blob/master/Figures/final_table.JPG "final_table")